4paradigm/OpenMLDB/README.md

 ![Benchmark](images/benchmark.png)

 The benchmark result shows that FEDB can be one to two orders of magnitude faster than SingleStore and SAP HANA.
+Please check our [VLDB'21 paper](http://vldb.org/pvldb/vol14/p799-chen.pdf) for more benchmarks.

 ## Roadmap